 8 – Bartering is a must in many places.
 The general rule is, if a product does not have a price on it then the seller is open to bartering.
 If you can not barter, be ready to pay over the top prices.
 This does not apply to restaurants or bars.
 Mainly in the market and if making big purchases like gold or a carpet.

 9 – Gold is an excellent buy.
 Most of the gold is 22 carat and prices are a lot cheaper than in the western world.

-If you have traveled to Turkey before, feel free to add your Turkey travel tips below for future travelers.
+If you have travelled to Turkey before, feel free to add your Turkey travel tips below for future travellers.

 Places in Turkey : From the East to the West, I am exploring it all.